Previous Page Next Page

 6633 Rio Grande State Center

-ICF/IIDs and HCS group homes are types of group homes.
-Each ICF/IID and HCS group home should be listed in IMPACT by its address and the name of the business or community center that owns it.
+PI Facility has jurisdiction over Home and Community-based Services (HCS) group homes.
+IMPACT lists each HCS group home by its address and the name of the business or community center that owns or operates the home.

 Searching for HCS Group Homes

-An HCS group home can usually be found by its address, with a ZIP code search in IMPACT.
-However, if a group home was not added to the database that syncs with IMPACT, then it does not appear in IMPACT resources.
-The resource type of an HCS group home is MHMR Facility, and the facility type is AFC Private HCS.
+An HCS group home is usually found by its address, using a ZIP code search in IMPACT.
+However, a group home does not appear in IMPACT resources if it was not added to the database that syncs with IMPACT.

 There is no external website to search for HCS group homes.